velipso/nightmare/docs/midi.md

 One last note: there needs to be care taken when calculating timing because a MIDI file can change the tempo or time signature during the middle of the song, which will change how ticks map to samples.

-TODO: analyze how many midi files don't have tempo, or have timesig before tempo affecting timing

 Appendix: SysEx Manufacturer ID Numbers
 ========================================